Kastahamandap: Nepalese Spice Kitchen

 Situated right off Highway 58 just a short drive from Camp Foster’s Commissary Gate, is where you will find Kastahamandap Nepal Spice Kitchen.
-It has a red facade, and a memorable logo; a pair of decadent eyes muse over you from above.
-Inside is a small, unmanned entrance, with a colourful Ganesha painting (Hindu God of new beginnings) on the left, and a secluded, Japanese-style table on the right (low, with a bench surrounding it, and a place to store your shoes before entry).
+It has a red facade and a memorable logo; a pair of decadent eyes muse over you from above.
+Inside is a small, unmanned entrance, with a colorful Ganesha painting (Hindu God of new beginnings) on the left, and a secluded, Japanese-style table on the right (low, with a bench surrounding it, and a place to store your shoes before entry).

 Pass through this into the main part of the restaurant, and be greeted by yet another Ganesha, this time a beautiful statue.
 There is a small counter in the far left corner, separating the modest kitchen from the dining area.
 A member of staff will come over to seat you and hand you a menu.

-The tables on the right are large enough for 4 people (probably 4 adults and 2-3 small children actually), and are adorned with beautiful, traditional table cloths bearing Hindu symbols.
+The tables on the right are large enough for 4 people (probably 4 adults and 2-3 small children actually) and are adorned with beautiful, traditional table cloths bearing Hindu symbols.
 The other tables are glass and wood, seating between 2-4 people.
-The decor is in keeping with the name; Nepalese and Hindu arts adorn the walls, my favourite being the huge panorama of the Himalayan mountain range.
+The decor is in keeping with the name; Nepalese and Hindu arts adorn the walls, my favorite being the huge panorama of the Himalayan mountain range.

 The food is incredible.
 They have a good selection of set menus to choose from, as well as individual curries to try.
 I decided to go with a set.
 I went with D, consisting of a naan, rice, salad, tandoori chicken, two curries of my choice, and a dessert.
 It was served in a traditional way, on a large stainless steel platter and with the food in little stainless steel bowls.
-The curries I opted for were the dhal (a chickpea dish I recommend to everyone), and a chicken dopiaza (my favourite curry).
+The curries I opted for were the dhal (a chickpea dish I recommend to everyone), and a chicken dopiaza (my favorite curry).
 Sublime.
-I felt like I was back in India, very authentic in terms of flavour and ingredients.
+I felt like I was back in India, very authentic in terms of flavor and ingredients.
 When it first comes out, it looks like a small portion, but it was very filling.
 Dessert was a very sweet vanilla ice cream, which was also good.
 This set comes with a drink; I chose Mango lassi, an Indian yogurt drink.
 Again, delicious and authentic.
 Prices are very reasonable, with the largest set still costing well under 2,000 Yen.

 All in all, this was a very enjoyable meal.
 I liked the atmosphere, the decor (there are more Ganesha statues to spot), and of course, the food.
 Definitely worth a try.